Basque settlement in the Americas: Displacement to the Gulf of Saint Lawrence (1580–1630)

-Height of the cod fisheries (1630-1713)
+Height of the cod fisheries (1630–1713)

 Due to the ensuing Thirty Years' War in Europe, this period is the least investigated and least known of the four other periods.
 Following the ban on the fur trade, the merchants of Saint-Jean-de-Luz showed little interest in whaling.
 The Basques who remained in the Gulf of St. Lawrence then took an almost exclusive interest in fishing and maintained cordial relations with the French, while New France reached its peak in expansion.
 Around 1632, the Basques found it safer to hunt whales in places further away from the Gulf, including Ekuanitshit and Les Escoumins on the North Shore.

 Cod fishermen are divided into two groups.
 One was those of Labourd operating on the southern shore of the Gulf, between Gaspé and Cape Breton.
-It however has no written evidence of their presence on Cape Breton Island and Prince Edward Island in the Bay of Chaleur, but we know that the Strait of Canso is an important geographical marker.
+It however has no written evidence of their presence on Cape Breton Island and Prince Edward Island, but we know that the Strait of Canso is an important geographical marker.
 They share certain facilities with French fishermen coming mainly from Saint-Malo, notably in Paspébiac and the Bonaventure Island, as well as in the Acadian Peninsula at Caraquet and Shippagan.

 The second group, coming from Guipuzcoa and Biscay, settled on the west shore of Newfoundland and in the Lower North Shore.
 Their presence is better known, thanks to the work of the geographers of the time on behalf of the French government, as well as documents from the consultations of the Spanish Admiralty in 1697.
 Plaisance became the capital of French Newfoundland in 1662 and continued to welcome fishermen from these two Basque provinces.

-Decline (1713-1760)
+Decline (1713–1760)

 These Basque hunters and fishermen continue their activities in safety until the end of the 18th century, but the industry is no longer considered important to the Spanish side.
 The French Basques, continued to make hunting trips in southern Labrador during the 18th century, often from the Fortress of Louisbourg.
 The lordships are even granted to southern Labrador to Quebec merchants.
 From 1689, the French and Indian Wars made the activities of the Basques difficult.
 The 1713 Peace of Utrecht, under which France ceded Newfoundland to Britain, led to a sharp decline of the Basque cod industry and causes the decline of Saint-Jean-de-Luz and Ciboure.
 The 1763 Treaty of Paris, which saw the French cede New France to Britain and Spain (except for Saint Pierre and Miquelon) permanently deprived the Basque ports of their influence in North America.
 Those of Basque heritage either immigrated to other places or settled quietly.